 Scout Bio’s one-time injectable therapy for feline diabetes has the potential to provide a convenient single treatment that is an alternative to the stress of twice daily insulin injections on both owners and their cats.
-This initial field study will evaluate the performance of the treatment alone and in combination with insulin injections in diabetic cats.
+Our initial field studies will evaluate the performance of the treatment alone and in combination with insulin injections in diabetic cats.

 Scout Bio is actively seeking to enroll cats that have been diagnosed with diabetes to participate in our latest FDA-regulated study.
 This is an opportunity to offer feline patients with diabetes a new option and to be part of a dedicated team that advances a whole new area of therapy in veterinary medicine.